 35% Reasonable Salary, Without Health Insurance

-As mentioned, the previous illustrations are based on a reasonable salary that was 40% of the business income after expenses.
+As mentioned, the previous illustrations are based on a reasonable salary that was 40% of the net business operating income after expenses.
 If your reasonable S Corp salary is less than this, your savings increase.
 For grins, the table below shows the results and subsequent savings using a 35% reasonable salary figure.
 Check out the $150,000 figure! $10k in savings.

 The salary calculation part of running an S Corp is one of the biggest challenges, but it also allows for most wiggle room for argument if necessary.
 Our chapter on S Corp salary will touch on the various tools we use to determine a reasonable shareholder salary including-